Jessy113/3D-Dataset-Collection-2025/README.md

 ## 📌 Description

 This repository was created as part of the publication **"[Paper Title]"** (see citation below).
-It provides an alphabetically organized table offering an overview of various 3D datasets, along with key selection criteria such as publication year and areas of application."
+It provides an alphabetically organized table offering an overview of various 3D datasets, along with key selection criteria such as publication year and areas of application.

 - **Last updated:** <br>
     2025-02-19